wsabel/spring-cloud-sample/README.md

 # Introduction
-Some simple sample of spring cloud components
+This branch aims to show the integration of spring and rabbitmq directly in sub-module of spring-cloud-stream-rabbitmq